vincentnam/docker_datalake/README.md

 TODO : Explain how to add a new Airflow pipeline

+04/01/2021 :
+Right now, it is not possible to easily add a pipeline or a task in Airflow.
+The way to do it is to change the actual working pipeline.
+Indeed, only one is triggered by the Openstack Swift proxy when a new data is added.

+To add a task or a sub-pipeline / sub-workflow, it will be needed to modify the "./apache_airflow/dags/dag_creator.py" and modify the "custom path" in the dag:

+    custom >> [the_first_task_of_the_sub_pipeline]
+    the_first_task_of_the_sub_pipeline >> ... >> join

+TODO : Add a way to read and parse files in directory and create jobs and dags in function of the content.

+For the implementation on OSIRIM, as access are restricted, the best way to add pipeline is to create a python script with :
+- all the functions and the task with operators written in the same file
+- create a dummy DAG (optional)
+- link all the task (eventually with branching)

+The new pipeline will be added in the "custom" branch as a new way.
+Tasks have to be named but 2 tasks have to have different name.
+The naming convention will be :

+    PROJECT_USER_TASKNAME

+with PROJECT the name of the project or the team in which you work in / with, USER is your username, TASKNAME is a string that quickly describe the task (exemple : data_cleaning, feature_extraction, etc...).
+It will be easy and fast to integrate the new pipeline.

 #### Problems already encountered <a name="Problemsalreadyencountered"></a>
 [Return to the table of content](#Tableofcontent)